 John Brown University is developing a traditional BSN program* that can be completed in eight semesters plus one summer if students fulfill both their pre-nursing and nursing requirements at JBU.
 In this 131-credit program, the freshman and sophomore years encompass a pre-nursing phase before students are officially admitted to the nursing major.

 Admission as a pre-nursing student (either as an incoming freshman or as a transfer student) will be based on similar criteria used for other academic programs at JBU.
-In order to progress to the clinical phase of the major at the beginning of their junior year, students will have to meet a certain minimum cumulative GPA of 2.8 and a science and Math GPA of 2.5 during the first two years, as well as complete a written essay that describes their motivation for a career in nursing.
+In order to progress to the clinical phase of the major at the beginning of their junior year, students will have to meet a certain minimum cumulative GPA of 2.8 and a science and Math GPA of 2.5 during the first two years, as well as make a personal statement that describes their motivation for a career in nursing.

 Students will be notified of their acceptance into the nursing major early in the spring of their sophomore year.
 Freshman pre-nursing students will begin in the Fall of 2014 to complete the lower-division classes, and the first nursing students will be admitted to the major as juniors in the Fall of 2016.